 In accordance with the City's Bilingual Pay Policy, the Human Resources Department will designate the languages to which the pay will apply and assign employees accordingly.
-MOU-City of Alameda & Alameda Management & Confidential Employees Association (12/27/18 - 6/30/2022) Page 23 of The Bilingual Pay differential for employees receiving it on a continuous basis is one hundred dollars (\$100.00) per month.
+The Bilingual Pay differential on a continuous basis is sixty one hundred dollars (\$6100.00) per month.